vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 that takes taxes without giving pro. of k, 30-31; ideal of vijigīṣu placed tection goes to Hell 191; to avoid before 218; many k, are mentioned gambling and hunting 55; to celebrate in the Rgveda 63; most harmful festivals in honour of certain deities vices of 53-54 ; of three grades 70; 234; to decide acc, to dharma in

-persons of all varnas became 38; case of conflict between doarma- privileges of 175; relative harmful sastra and practices 9; to found a ness of different vices of 53-54 ; rise district of villages on old sites or and fall of, depends on planets 126; on Dew only 134; to guard his seven principal vices of 54; should finances with great effort 184; to take care against treachery from help agriculturists in various ways: ministers and officials 85; six evil 191; to learn every night from his tendencies of 52-53 ; stories of k. spies the intentions and actions of killed for their tyranny 26; stories bis enemies, officers and subjects of k, that perished through lack of 129; undergoes a ceremonial bath vinaya 52, 530; that met death in before invasion 227; views on the i their queen's chambers 85; that vidyās essential for the education met death or misfortunes through of 48; vyasanas of 232-233; was their carelessness or the stratagens to appoint chief justice and sabhyas of those around them 86; vices of 271; was to be like a father to his.kings 53-54; warned agaiast being people 62; was to decide acc. to poisoned 83; will be mostly sudras rules of dharmasastra and usages in the Kali age acc. to the Puranas 270; was to look personally into 1 Income and expenditure 184; was to Kingship (see under monarchy'); punish castes and guilds that swerve
+persons of all varṇas became 38; case of conflict between doarma- privileges of 175; relative harmful sastra and practices 9; to found a ness of different vices of 53-54 ; rise district of villages on old sites or and fall of, depends on planets 126; on Dew only 134; to guard his seven principal vices of 54; should finances with great effort 184; to take care against treachery from help agriculturists in various ways: ministers and officials 85; six evil 191; to learn every night from his tendencies of 52-53 ; stories of k. spies the intentions and actions of killed for their tyranny 26; stories bis enemies, officers and subjects of k, that perished through lack of 129; undergoes a ceremonial bath vinaya 52, 530; that met death in before invasion 227; views on the i their queen's chambers 85; that vidyās essential for the education met death or misfortunes through of 48; vyasanas of 232-233; was their carelessness or the stratagens to appoint chief justice and sabhyas of those around them 86; vices of 271; was to be like a father to his.kings 53-54; warned agaiast being people 62; was to decide acc. to poisoned 83; will be mostly sudras rules of dharmasastra and usages in the Kali age acc. to the Puranas 270; was to look personally into 1 Income and expenditure 184; was to Kingship (see under monarchy'); punish castes and guilds that swerve

 germs of several theories about 28ff; from their dharma 238; was to germs of the theory of divine right punish even the highest functionaries of, go back to the Rgveda 32; germs if they go wrong 120; was to pro- of the theory of divine right found tect and guard all minors, helpless in the Bible 36; glorification of 24; men and women 665-666; was to glorification of k. did not result in show himself to all people every day the view that every king, however 61; was to support the aged, the bad, was a divinity 25; ideal of k. blind, the cripple, widows, orplaas was to be a rājarṣi 52; propositions and pregnant women 59; was to up- involved in the full-tiedged theory hold the dharmas of families, castes, of the divine right of 35; symbols guilds and even heretical sects that of 82; theory of divine origin were not opposed to the Veda 158, 1 of 23, 26, 32-33, 35–36; theory of 238; who should be 37-38.